valdetad/valdetad/README.md

 Hey, I'm Valdeta 👋

-I'm a 22-year-old developer based in North Macedonia, currently studying computer engineering.
-Proficient in the .NET framework using C#.
-Also, I have hands-on experience in developing Java console applications and Android apps.
+I am a recent graduate in Computer Engineering with a focus on Java and the Spring Boot framework.
+Based in North Macedonia, I have hands-on experience in developing Java applications and Android apps, combining my technical skills with a passion for innovative software solutions.

 ## Tools & Technologies I Embrace